Optimizing Web Performance: Best Practices for Faster Load Times

 Optimizing frontend performance also involves backend systems:

 • Reduce Server Response Time (TTFB): Fast backend responses help pages start rendering sooner.
-Database query optimization, efficient server configs, and use of caching layers all contribute to lower TTFB. ([turn0search15](#))
+Database query optimization, efficient server configs, and use of caching layers all contribute to lower TTFB.
+For infrastructure scaling patterns, see microservices vs monoliths.

-• Edge and Server-Side Rendering (SSR): Generating content closer to users and before JavaScript execution can significantly improve perceived performance. ([turn0reddit43](#))
+• Edge and Server-Side Rendering (SSR): Generating content closer to users and before JavaScript execution can significantly improve perceived performance.
+Learn when to apply this in edge vs cloud architectures.

 Monitor, Test, and Iterate